Woodson Park

 About the Location

-The 1930s saw the park transform into a temporary refuge for 3,600 people displaced by a devastating flood.
-The park was officially named Woodson Park in 1938, in honor of David Samuel Woodson, a prominent local figure who arrived in Oklahoma City in 1907.
+The 1930s saw the park transform into something entirely unexpected: a temporary home for 3,600 people displaced by severe flooding.
+In 1938, it was officially christened Woodson Park, honoring David Samuel Woodson, a key figure who arrived in Oklahoma City back in 1907.

-A significant change occurred in the 1960s when Interstate 44 was routed through the middle of the park, dividing it into two sections connected by a bridge.
+The 1960s brought dramatic change when Interstate 44 cut right through the middle of the park, dividing it into two sections connected by a bridge.
+It's a reminder of how urban development sometimes reshapes our green spaces.

-David Samuel Woodson became known for his efforts to develop and connect the Capitol Hill area with the rest of the city, making the park's namesake significant to local history.
+The park's namesake, David Samuel Woodson, worked to develop and connect the Capitol Hill area with the rest of Oklahoma City when he arrived in 1907.

 All Features & Facilities